-The use as a short term let would allow visitors to come and go from the premises for inconsistent periods of time on a regular basis throughout the year in a manner dissimilar to that of permanent resident.
+The use as a STL would allow multiple parties of visitors to come and go from the premises for inconsistent periods of time on a regular basis throughout the year in a manner dissimilar to that of permanent residents.
 When staying at the property, guests can come and go frequently throughout the day and night impacting on the amenity of immediate residential occupants.
 Temporary visitors are likely to have less regard for the local amenity.